Stuartlab-UCSC/cluster-solution-format/README.md

 Along with metadata about the cluster solution, 3 major types of information can detail each cluster.

-  * cell assignments: The categorical (or probabalistic) assignment of cells to clusters, i.e. the output of a cluster algorithm.
+  * cell assignments: The categorical assignment of cells to clusters, i.e. the output of a cluster algorithm.
   *	markers: Gene markers for identifying individual clusters.
   *	cell type annotaion: A label that maps a cluster to a cell type.